 Microsoft Edge, Google Chrome, and Firefox can save webpages as PDFs on Windows systems.
 Each interface is just slightly different in appearance, but the printing technique is essentially the same.

-Webpage as a PDF on Windows in Google Chrome
+Webpage as a PDF, PNG, JPG on Windows in Google Chrome

 - Go to the webpage you want to save and open it.